MonoGame/MonoGame/Documentation/adding_ttf_fonts.md

 <FontName>Arial</FontName>
 ```

-4- Replace the text between the tags with your selected .ttf font.
+4- Replace the text between the tags with the name of your TrueType font.
-If the font is installed on the system, just type the name of the font, without the file extension.
+If the font is installed on the system, the file extension ".ttf" does not need to be included.

 #### Usage Example